-The Board receives regular reports from Puma Investments, and in accordance with the guidance issued by the Financial Reporting Council, the Directors have considered a period of 12 months from the date of this report for the purposes of determining the Company's going concern status.
-As part of this assessment, they have taken into consideration the geopolitical climate, and believe that there are no material uncertainties leading to significant doubt.
+The Board receive regular reports from Puma Investments, and in accordance with the guidance issued by the Financial Reporting Council, the Directors have considered a period of twelve months from the date of this report for the purposes of determining the Company's going concern status.
+As part of this assessment, they have taken into consideration any ongoing impact of the pandemic, together with the geo-political climate, and believe that there are no material uncertainties leading to significant doubt.

 On this basis, the Directors believe that it is appropriate to continue to apply the going concern basis in preparing the financial statements.
-This is appropriate, as the Company's listed shares are held for liquidity purposes and will be sold as and when required to ensure the Company has adequate cash reserves to meet the Company's running costs.
+This is appropriate as the Company's listed shares are held for liquidity purposes and will be sold as and when required to ensure the Company has adequate cash reserves to meet the Company's running costs.